-Debt instruments measured at AC are presented in the statement of financial position net of the allowance for ECL.
+Debt instruments carried at amortised cost are presented in the statement of financial position net of the allowance for ECL.
 For loan commitments and financial guarantee contracts, a separate provision for ECL is recognised as a liability in the statement of financial position.